Camp Firwood: History

 Camp Firwood was founded by Otis and Julia Whipple, who gathered 35 people for a five-day retreat at their property overlooking Lake Whatcom in July 1921.
 This was the start of what would become a multi-site, multi-program organization now called "The Firs".
 In 1954, a group of 30 Junior High campers paddling on Lake Whatcom landed on a camp site which they called "White Sands".
 With the permission of the property owner, the first week-long resident camp took place on this 80 acre property, which soon become known as Camp Firwood.
 In 1955, Camp Firwood was purchased for $35,000.

 Today, Camp Firwood runs a summer camp for youth 7–18 years of age, and houses up to 260 campers a week.
 The camp now encompasses 118 acre of beautiful forest, 4500 ft of waterfront, and its own private island.
 They host day camps and resident camps, both of which are co-ed.
 In 2010, they opened a new 12000 sqft dining hall, dubbed the Centerhouse, to more adequately accommodate the growing number of campers.

 Also in 2010, the camp finished in the Top 5 for "Best Fun Place for Kids in Western Washington" by King5's Evening Magazine.

 Activities

-Although its main attractions are at the waterfront, Camp Firwood also hosts a variety of other activities including paintball, arts and crafts, a 10-stage high ropes challenge course, a 20 ft climbing center, archery range, soccer field, basketball court, 3.8 ft and a beach volleyball court.
-Water activities include a swimming beach, two aqua jump trampolines, an aqua swing, kayaking, canoeing, sailing, waterskiing, wakeboarding, and tubing.
+Although its main attractions are at the waterfront, Camp Firwood also hosts a variety of other activities including paintball, laser tag, arts and crafts, a state-of-the-art high ropes challenge course, a 20 ft climbing center, archery range, soccer field, basketball court, 3.8 ft and a beach volleyball court.
+Water activities include wake surfing, swimming beach, two aqua jump trampolines, an aqua swing, kayaking, canoeing, sailing, waterskiing, wakeboarding, and tubing.
 They also have a "blob."